 Price Range for Helmets

-$60 to $200 for helmet, $90 to $250 for helmet with cage sold together, for a new, current model.
+$60 to $299 for a helmet, $90 to $350 for a helmet with cage sold together, for a new, current model.
 While a late model helmet, or a helmet that is no longer in production, can be found new and be considered safe, it is highly recommended to avoid used helmets.
 Used helmets run the risk of decayed foams and stressed plastic that may not provide suitable protection.

 Cheap Hockey Helmets vs High End Helmets